India - Siridao House Project

 View into the master bathroom

-I made a bath tub in brick and moulded cement to hold two.
-The blue and white surround behind also made for the project from hand-painted and -cut glazed tiles in the Portuguese style
+I made a bath tub in brick and moulded cement to hold two bathers.
+The blue and white surround around the taps was made especially for the project from hand-painted and -cut glazed tiles in the Portuguese style

 To gain extra width in the shower I extracted a further 25cm from the 60cm thick walls.
 Even the iron hinges for the heavy security shutters in the whole house I adapted from vintage Goan hinges